 Funding Generously Provided by:

-New York State Office for the Aging, Town of North Hempstead Project Independence, the Helen A. Morris Foundation, the Alzheimer’s Foundation of America, and private donations.
+New York State Office for the Aging, Town of North Hempstead Project Independence, the Helen A. Morris Foundation, and private donations.

 94% of Nassau County residents 65 and older live at home, and those who need help to stay independent rely on their families for assistance.
 Thousands of family members who care for an older adult at home are overwhelmed with the stress of day-to-day care giving and the well-being of their loved one.